neutrino-cern/group-website/README.md

 ### 1. Clone the repo

-The `.` will clone it to the current directory so make sure you are inside your project folder first.
+Make sure you are inside your project folder first.

 ### 2. Install Dependencies